tliron/mongovision/README.md

 instructions.

 MongoVision is a [Prudence application](http://threecrickets.com/prudence/), so it may live happily with other Prudence applications in the container.
+See the Prudence Manual for instructions on how to further configure MongoVision.

 Building MongoVision